 The state of Maine is larger than all the other states in New England combined.
-Because of Maine's size, there are many unique regions .
+Because of Maine's size, there are so many unique regions.
 Touring the entire state could take a year, so it is smart to plan where you visit.
-Maine has so much to offer, from classic fishing villages like Boothbay Harbor and quaint oceanside towns like Kennebunkport, to historic Castine or a New England city setting like Portland.
+Maine has so much to offer, from classic fishing villages like Boothbay Harbor and quaint seaside towns like Kennebunkport, to historic Castine or a vibrant New England city setting like Portland.
 If you are looking for some of the best beaches, the Southern Maine Coast is your best bet.
 If you're looking for an intimate getaway, try a B&B in one of the many charming historic towns further north like Camden.
 Why not experience both?
 Plan a journey along the coast and stop in some of our favorite places to visit in Maine.

 Portland is the true definition of a classic New England city.
-Portland's Old Port is a charming old harbor side town with historic architecture, many incredible restaurants, unique boutiques, shops and art galleries.
+Portland's Old Port is a charming old harbor town with historic architecture, cobblestone sidewalks, many incredible restaurants, unique boutiques, shops and art galleries.
 A visit to Portland is not complete without viewing Maine's oldest lighthouse, Portland Headlight, commissioned by George Washington in 1791.
 The Old Port is Portland's waterfront, a revitalized warehouse district with chic shopping, new hotels, dining, entertainment and nightlife, and a working waterfront.
 Portland harbor provides easy access to ferry or charter boat tours, which take visitors to nearby scenic islands in Casco Bay.

 Kennebunkport and Kennebunk are year-round vacation destinations and home to many famous summer residents.
 From the charming boutiques and delicious seafood served in Kennebunkport's Dock Square, to the scenic rocky shoreline near Walker's Point, the beauty of Kennebunk and Kennebunkport never gets old!
 Visitors to the annual Christmas Prelude celebration are in for a treat as the old-fashioned holiday spirit rings throughout town.
 In June, the Kennebunkport festival features fine art, music, and culinary events by top chefs.
 Visit the beautiful beaches, rent scooters or bikes, or take a boat ride ou tthe Kennebunk River for a sunset sail, whale watching and deep-sea fishing - you'll find it all in the Kennebunks!